jags14385/opencafe/README.md

 opencafe
 ========

-opencafe has been inspired from the OpenStack Community "OpenCafe" repo.
+opencafe has been inspired from the OpenStack Community "OpenCafe" repo ( https://github.com/stackforge/opencafe ).
 This describes a design patern on how we can test Webservices & API in a domain driven manner efficiently.

 I have implemented the design pattern in JAVA.

 Terminology